 Review of Woolworths Mobile phone plans

-Woolworths is a giant of the Aussie grocery market, and now it’s also proving to be a big challenger to the status quo in the mobile phone plan landscape.
-The beloved ‘Woolies’ relaunched its mobile phone business in June 2015, piggybacking on the Telstra 4G Network to provide unrivalled coverage across Australia.
-The supermarket’s previous arrangement with Optus ceased in 2013 and it took a two-year hiatus from providing phone services.
+Woolworths is a giant of the Australian grocery sector, and now it’s also proving to be a big challenger to the status quo in the mobile phone plan and SIM Only landscape.
+Woolies relaunched its mobile phone business in 2015, piggybacking on the Telstra 4G Network to offer unrivalled coverage across Australia.
+The supermarket giant’s previous arrangement with Optus ceased in 2013 and it took a two-year hiatus from providing phone services.

 Now Woolworths Mobile is back in a big way.
-Competing at the low-cost end of the prepaid market and also providing handset phone plans, Woolworths Mobile now offers several competitively-priced deals to tempt you away from the bigger low-cost carriers and the likes of Telstra, Optus and Vodafone, whether you’re looking for a great SIM only plan, or a plan with a new phone.
+Competing at the low-cost end of the mobile market, Woolworths Mobile now offers several competitively-priced plans to tempt you away from the bigger low-cost carriers, and indeed the original ‘Big 3’ – Telstra, Optus and Vodafone.
+So what exactly does Woolies have to offer?

 (30 day billing period)

 |$15||$250 standard international and national calls, unlimited texts, 400MB data|